Bango1999/S3/README.md

 ## Synopsis

-Web-facing end of SLmod, to be paired with my other repo TODO UPLOAD
+Web-facing end of SLmod, to be paired with my other repo [SLmod Stats Cron](https://github.com/Bango1999/SLSC), which runs locally on each game server, waiting for new data to send to this server

 ## Usage

 Edit config.js according to your needs.
-There you can make your own set of tokens for authorization purposes each game server that runs my sister app TODO can send its SlmodStats.lua table to this server but they need one of the tokens you generate in this file
+There you can make your own set of tokens for authorization purposes each game server that runs [SLmod](https://github.com/mrSkortch/DCS-SLmod) and [SLmod Stats Cron](https://github.com/Bango1999/SLSC), it can send its SlmodStats.lua table to this server but they need one of the tokens you generate in this file

-Runs server on local port 4000, accepts POSTS to /api/dcs/slmod/update and /api/web/fetch directories Latter route is for other repo to upload json to, and latter route is for the web server to query the json via ajax request.
+Runs web server on local port 4000, accepts POSTS to /api/dcs/slmod/update and /api/web/fetch directories Former route is for other repo to upload json to, Latter route is for the web server to query the json via ajax request.

 access localhost:4000 to see the client end